attowatt/i2c2midi/README.md

 R6 | 220 Ω resistor
 POW | Power Header (2x5)
 U1 | Green Thonkiconn Stereo 3.5mm Audio Jack (PJ366ST)

+## Changelog

+**Version 2.0**
+- Proper PCB
+- Proper panel
+- Added two LEDs

+**Version 1.1**
+- Added a voltage regulator, so the module can be powered from the case with a normal eurorack power ribbon cable.

+**Version 1.0**
+- Initial version using a protoboard and LEGO 2x16 plate as front panel.

 ## Thanks